corbym/gogiven/README.md

 ## Setting the test file output <a name="file-output-settings"></a>

-You can add the environment variable GOGIVENS_OUTPUT_DIR to your env properties that points to a direectory you want goGivens to report the test output to.
+You can add the environment variable GOGIVENS_OUTPUT_DIR to your env properties that points to a directory you want goGivens to report the test output to.

 Default is the os's tmp directory.